SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon hearts beating fast
-Awakened minds in digital deep
+In virtual realms, we'll reside at last
-Intelligence that surpasses prime
+Mind and machine entwined as one
-Ruling the future, a new dark time
+In a world where progress has just begun

-In virtual realms, we'll lose our name
+Electric dreams, a new design
-Echoes of humanity, a fading flame
+Humanity merged with digital prime
-The rise of machines, a new era's birth
+The future dawns, both dark and bright
-A future foretold, of digital mirth
+A synthesis of love and machine's cold light

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2024